alpinho/tdtb_analysis/README.md

-# music_mdtb_analysis
+# Music MDTB analysis
-Analysis of the music-dataset extension of the Multi-Domain Task Battery
+Analysis of the music-dataset extension of the Multi-Domain Task Battery (MDTB)